-The Center offers on-site English language classes for speakers of other languages (ESOL), administered through Mohawk Valley Community College.
-Our goal is to enable adult learners to be literate, productive, and successful in the workplace, home, and community by delivering responsive adult education programs and services.
+The Center offers on-site English language classes for speakers of other languages (ESOL), administered through Mohawk Valley Community College, with support for some classes provided by the New York State Office for New Americans.
+The goal is to enable adult learners to be literate, productive, and successful in the workplace, home, and community by delivering responsive adult education programs and services.
 This program focuses on improving the English skills of its participants and also develops employment skills that will benefit students both professionally and socially.
 All non-native English-speaking Utica residents who are 18 and older can take the ESOL classes for free.
-When taking the course, students are enrolled as non-credit MVCC students.

 - Free classes for learners in New York State

-- Offering many class times that are conveniently offered on a rolling basis, join at any time!
+- Classes are offered on a rolling basis.
+You can join at any time following a placement assessment.

 What level English class do I take?

 After you register for the class, you will be required to take a placement assessment to determine which English class you will be in.
 You will be placed in an English class based on your language level.